menacit/logging_course/06-traffic_logging.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Bixentro (CC BY 2.0)" -->
 Remember that you may need permission to capture/log network traffic.

+Questions or thoughts?

 ![bg right:30%](images/06-suite_graffiti.jpg)